penmasters/zabbix-book/docs/ch02-zabbix-installation/user-groups.md

 If any of the user's groups allows visibility of a specific problem based on its tags, the user will see it.

-???+ info "Example: Database Administrator Filter"
+???+ example "Example: Database Administrator Filter"
     To ensure a Database Administrator group only sees relevant issues, the problem tag filter would be configured to specify:
     - **Tag name:** `service`